Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] The Loop doesn't run in template files.
 - [ ] It runs once per fetched post.

 #### Q48.
-Which is not a suggested performance improvement for your WordPress website?
+Which is NOT a suggested performance improvement for your WordPress website?

 - [ ] The site should run the most recent version of WordPress.
 - [ ] Remove or inactivate unnecessary plugins.
-- [ ] UTF8 is supported.
+- [x] UTF8 is supported.
 - [ ] Choose a very recent version of PHP.

+**Explanation**: New versions usually come with speed improvements.
+Inactivating plugins improves performance.
+By exclusion it's UTF8.

 #### Q49.
 On a regular WordPress install, what is the difference between transients and the object cache?